-The Theologian is a master of doctrinal dispositions and a student of Scriptural nuance.
+- The Theologian is a master of doctrinal dispositions and a student of Scriptural nuance.
 They are intensely smart.
 The Theologian is well versed in even the most obscure details of Scripture.
 Minutia matters in a big way to this kind of pastor.
 They’re likely to be a more introverted temperament with a strong sense of self-discipline.
-The Theologian’s quiet confidence and knowledge inspires and brings clarity to those around him.
+The Theologian’s quiet confidence and knowledge inspire and bring clarity to those around him.

 Strengths: attention to detail, doctrinally sound, calming, focused, inspire spiritual confidence, produce well-rounded disciples, mentor other leaders, produce helpful resources, and hold the line against invading false doctrines.
 The Theologian is an irreplaceable and indispensable resource within the kingdom of God.

 Weaknesses: The Theologian struggles with being heavy on information and light on application.
 They can be extremely introverted (check out this article for introverted leaders).
 At times, they borderline being extremely anti-social.
 The Theologian’s hyper sense of focus can easily be mistaken for unfriendliness.
-The Theologian’s natural tendency when teaching and preaching is to remain bland and detached; making an otherwise powerful presentation, low impact.
+When teaching and preaching, the Theologian’s natural tendency is to remain bland and detached, making an otherwise powerful presentation low impact.

-The Teacher is much like The Theologian minus the extensive doctrinal savvy.
-That’s not to say they don’t have strong doctrinal grounding, they do.
+- The Teacher is much like The Theologian minus the extensive doctrinal savvy.
+That’s not to say they don’t have firm doctrinal grounding; they do.
 The Teacher fills an important and tragically underemphasized role as outlined in Ephesians 4:11-13.
 Although their ministry may seem less dynamic on the surface, nothing could be further from the truth.
-The teacher grounds what other more extroverted ministries leave unfinished.
-In many cases, The Teacher is introverted but not always.
+The Teacher grounds what other more extroverted ministries leave unfinished.
+In many cases, The Teacher is introverted, but not always.

 Strengths: mentally disciplined, consistent, highly organized, carefully structured, well-rounded, dependable, typically compassionate, produces helpful resources, inspires confidence, exposes and corrects false doctrine, strengthens other ministers, and produces other ministries.
 The Teacher is extraordinarily dependable, trustworthy, and unflinchingly honest.

-Weaknesses: usually lacks creativity, resists healthy changes and struggles to engage people emotionally.
-The Teacher finds it difficult to be concise and naturally overloads people with more information than they can retain in one sitting.
+Weaknesses: usually lacks creativity, resists healthy changes, and struggles to engage people emotionally.
+The Teacher finds it challenging to be concise and naturally overloads people with more information than they can retain in one sitting.
 The Teacher’s high level of intelligence can unintentionally seem arrogant and condescending.

 Strengths: brave, concise, competent, efficient, inspirational, self-disciplined, and confident.
 The Authoritarian inspires the kind of loyalty that generals have when leading troops into battle.
 They are fearless, focused, accomplished, disciplined, and courageous.
 They never do what the crowd is doing just because the crowd is doing it.
 They make fierce friends and worthy adversaries.
 They are a true leader in every sense of the word.

-Weaknesses: ego, pride, unwillingness to change course when needed, tone deaf, unkind, quick-tempered, and reckless.
+Weaknesses: ego, pride, unwillingness to change course when needed, tone-deaf, unkind, quick-tempered, and reckless.
 The Authoritarian struggles to accept wise counsel and respect the reasoned opinions of others.
 Because authoritarians are so often right, they don’t handle being wrong very well.
 Strong people are attracted to an authoritarian’s leadership.
-However, more sensitive people are easily wounded by The Authoritarians aggressive personality.
+However, more sensitive people are easily wounded by The Authoritarians’ aggressive personality.
 Without meaning to, authoritarians occasionally harm gentler personalities without even knowing it.
 The Authoritarian naturally lacks compassion for weaker vessels.
-Because loyalty is so important to The Authoritarian; disloyalty (whether real or perceived) is met with overly punitive measures.
-Their mission mindedness makes them extremely effective in completing tasks but generally, makes them lose sight of the feelings and emotions of the people around them.
+Because loyalty is so important to The Authoritarian, disloyalty (whether real or perceived) is met with overly punitive measures.
+Their mission mindedness makes them extremely useful in completing tasks but generally makes them lose sight of the feelings and emotions of the people around them.

-The People Person is an interesting blend of introvert and extrovert.
-In the right setting they are incredibly outgoing, but in other settings they become unusually quiet.
-The People Person likes people, likes to be liked by other people, and likes people to like other people.
+- The People Person is a fascinating blend of introvert and extrovert.
+In the right setting, they are incredibly outgoing, but they become reticent in other settings.
+The People Person likes people, likes to be appreciated by other people, and wants people to like other people.
 They are talkative, emotional, engaging, charming, fun, humorous, witty, and networked.
 They thrive in a crowded room.
 They thrive off the energy of large groups.
 They dislike being alone.
 Their effervescent personality makes them terrific communicators.
-Their preaching and teaching is often full of humor and down-to-earth relatability.
+Their preaching often full of humor and down-to-earth relatability.

-Strengths: passionate, compassionate, likable personality, great communication skills, super relatable, community builders, bring other personalities together (networking), very creative, open to ideas and opinions, make people feel loved, and big hearted.
+Strengths: passionate, compassionate, likable personality, excellent communication skills, super relatable, community builders, bring other personalities together (networking), very creative, open to ideas and opinions, make people feel loved, and big-hearted.
 The People Person operates on bursts of creative and emotional energy that is compelling and contagious.
 They always have big plans that usually includes bringing people together in one way or another.
 They are inclusive and exude self-confidence even when they don’t feel confident.

-Weaknesses: quickly discouraged, easily offended, insecure, prone to bouts of melancholia, sometimes quick-tempered, disorganized, lack follow through, forgetful, appear shallow, and enigmatic.
-The People Person has lots of big ideas but doesn’t implement them well because they constantly overlook “pesky” details.
-In worst case scenarios, that same inattention to detail causes them to be doctrinally imbalanced.
-Because they love people deeply they are also hurt deeply by people.
+Weaknesses: quickly discouraged, easily offended, insecure, prone to bouts of melancholia, sometimes quick-tempered, disorganized, lack follow-through, forgetful, appear shallow, and enigmatic.
+The People Person has lots of big ideas but doesn’t implement them well because they continuously overlook “pesky” details.
+In worst-case scenarios, that same inattention to detail causes them to be doctrinally imbalanced.
+Because they love people deeply, they are also hurt deeply by people.
 The People Person seems confident but often wrestles with profound insecurities.
 Their desire to be liked can be detrimental when making difficult decisions.
 They handle rejection poorly.
 The People Person’s desire to be center stage may cause them to feel jealousy when others are in the spotlight.
-They privately battle depression but most folks would never know it.
+They privately battle depression, but most folks would never know it.

-The Orator is not a standalone personality trait although it does become a defining characteristic for many pastors.
-Not all dynamic orators are great leaders and not all great leaders are dynamic orators.
-However, when the two are combined it becomes incredibly potent.
+- The Orator: Although it does become a defining characteristic for many pastors, the Orator is not a standalone personality trait.
+Not all dynamic orators are great leaders, and not all great leaders are fiery orators.
+However, when the two are combined, it becomes incredibly potent.
 Biblically speaking, I think the apostle Paul was an example of a powerful orator (Acts 17:22-31).
 The Orator is demarcated as being an incredibly moving preacher and communicator.
 Regardless of their other traits, they have the uncommon innate ability and God-given anointing to move crowds via preaching.
 Their preaching calls people to repentance, builds faith, motivates change, encourages, convicts, and shapes entire generations.
 The Orator is not typecast into one personality or leadership style.
 Their gift crosses lines and spectrums.
-Some are extremely inward while others are highly outgoing.
-Some pour themselves out while preaching and finish empty and spent, while others are fueled up by preaching and finish with a frenzy of energy.
+Some are incredibly inward, while others are highly outgoing.
+Some pour themselves out while preaching and finish empty and spent, while others are fueled up by preaching and end with a frenzy of energy.
 Regardless, their gift is usually in high demand.

-Strengths: highly skilled communicators, heavily anointed, insightful, introspective, unique, inspirational, thought provoking, culture shaping, smart, mentally organized, prepared, persuasive, influential, compelling, convincing, adept, well-read, forward thinking, sensitive to the Spirit, and they exude confidence.
-The Orator often plays a key role in influencing movements and instigating revival on a large scale even without official positions or titles.
+Strengths: highly skilled communicators, heavily anointed, insightful, reflective, unique, inspirational, thought-provoking, culture shaping, smart, mentally organized, prepared, persuasive, influential, compelling, convincing, adept, well-read, forward-thinking, sensitive to the Spirit, and they exude confidence.
+The Orator often plays a crucial role in influencing movements and instigating revival on a large scale, even without official positions or titles.

-Weaknesses: pride and ego are dangers that every single spiritual leader must navigate, but this is especially true for The Orator.
-Because they are so gifted and well-liked their egos can swell easily.
+Weaknesses: pride and ego are dangers that every spiritual leader must navigate, but this is especially true for The Orator.
+Because they are so gifted and well-liked, their egos can swell quickly.
 The Orator needs the anointing just like every other preacher, but they typically have natural abilities that could just as easily make them great politicians, salesman, motivational speakers, or actors.
-This means, if they aren’t careful they will rely on their own ability rather than the Lord.
-Also, because powerful orators are in such demand they may not always have time to develop other leadership skills before they are launched into public ministry.
+This means, if they aren’t careful, they will rely on their own ability rather than the Lord.
+Also, because powerful orators are in such demand, they may not always have time to develop other leadership skills before launching into public ministry.
 As the old saying goes, “not all great preachers make great pastors, and not all great pastors are great preachers.”
 Because orators love preaching and communicating so much, it’s often difficult for them to invest their time into developing other important attributes.
 However, when they do, they are amazingly impactful within the kingdom of God.

 Strengths: kindness, compassion, empathy, loyalty, sincerity, warmth, and relatability.
 Notwithstanding other flaws, much is forgivable with The Nice Guy because they are so likable.
 People are drawn to them like a magnet.
 Their love for others flows from their love for the Lord.